 - When an allegation is made by a pupil against another pupil, members of staff should consider whether the complaint raises a safeguarding concern.
-If there is a safeguarding concern the designated safeguarding lead should be informed. - A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The DSL should contact children's services to discuss the case.
-It is possible that children's services are already aware of safeguarding concerns around this young person.
-The DSL will follow through the outcomes of the discussion and make a children's services referral where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in both pupils' files. - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim). - It may be appropriate to exclude the pupil being complained about for a period of time according to BIN's behaviour policy and procedures. - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned
+If there is a safeguarding concern the Acorns designated safeguarding lead should be informed. - A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The Acorns DSL should contact the Infant / Junior DSL to discuss the case.
+The DSL will follow through the outcomes of the discussion and make a children's services referral where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in both pupils' files. - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim). - It may be appropriate to exclude the pupil being complained about for a period of time according to the schools' behaviour policy and procedures. - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned